Wve-program/PycharmandGithubHomework/README.md

 Step Three: Chose a configuration to run, ran project by going to add configuration at the top right part of the screen.
 Added an image name and made sure my address was correct.
 Applied settings and pressed okay.

 Step 3.5: Fixed an error with a file type. made it script.py

+Step 4: Error fixed, ran configuration and got the barcode result from playing attached screen shot on Canvas.